 If working alone, cut in with the chip brush first after pouring out the epoxy onto the floor.
 Work quickly and start rolling the epoxy after cutting in.
 After you are done back rolling you can start tossing color flakes if you are using them.

 Any remaining epoxy on the floor can be scooped up with a wide putty knife, drywall taping knife, or old dustpan and deposited into the mixing bucket for disposal.

 When done, you now have time to cleanup while your first coat cures.
-Remove the roller from the frame and throw it into the mixing bucket just used.
+Remove the roller from the frame and throw it into the used mixing bucket.
 Throw the chip brush in there as well and let it all harden before dumping it in the trash.
 Use your rags and cleaning solvent to clean your spiked shoes, squeegee, roller frames, mixing paddle, and anything else that may have collected epoxy during the process.